hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 1. Using the same conditions, return the enriched GO processes for the Molecular Function ontology as `egoMF`.

-2. How would the `enrichGO()` function change if our organism was mouse?
+2. How would the `enrichGO()` function change if our organism was rat?

 ***